Jonas Häkkinen: Club career

 Häkkinen signed contract with League of Ireland First Division team Cork City.

+After a year out of the game, he signed for Cobh Ramblers on 20 January 2025.

+On 8 November 2025, it was announced that Häkkinen had joined Kerry ahead of the 2026 League of Ireland First Division season.

 International career

-Canada

 In 2013, Häkkinen was part of an identification camp for the Canadian under-15 program.

-Finland

 Häkkinen made his debut for the Finland Under-21 national team against North Macedonia on June 6, 2019.